sematext/docs/docs/integration/infra.md

 The Sematext Infra Integration uses [Sematext Agent](../agents/sematext-agent) to collect metrics, events, processes, and package info for bare-metal servers, virtual machines and containers.
 Container monitoring is supported for Docker, containerd, k8s, Swarm, Nomad, AWS ECS, AWS EKS, AKS, GKE and more.

-Sematext saves you time and effort by giving you a strong starting point for monitoring your infrastrcture.
+Sematext saves you time and effort by giving you a strong starting point for monitoring your infrastructure.
 You will **not** have to:

 - figure out which metrics to collect and which ones to ignore
 - give metrics meaningful labels